Founded by parents, for parents

-Hi!
-We're Chloe and Ramesh.
-We're both parents of young children, as well as technology veterans.
 We've helped build and grow influential technology products, from Twitter to Google Maps.

 As full-time working parents and as start-up founders, we both wanted to answer the same question: why does parenting feel so hard?
 Has something fundamentally shifted?
+(Spoiler alert: yes!)

 In our research we confirmed a key insight: the secret to making parenting joyful is to do it with friends.
 Everything gets easier and more fun with another family to share the load.